patdie421/merlin-timeii-prodos-driver/Documentation/howtobuild.md

 ## source code tree
 * The root directory of the source code contains the main files.
 * LIB directory contains the source code for the "unconfigured" libraries.
 * LIBSRC directory contains the configured libraries.
 Each file includes one of the files from LIB.
+Only this file should be modified and build.
+## Libraries organisation (in LIB directory)
+Each library consists of 3 files:
+* The source file (.S), contain the code
+* The definitions associated with the library (.H.S), cotain
+* The library entry points (.E.S)
 To build the driver and setup tools you need a copy of Merlin if possible installed on a hard drive.

 https://mirrors.apple2.org.za/ftp.apple.asimov.net/images/productivity/misc/71-PRODOS8HD.170612.2mg